 (Update: I purchased and received as gifts a few items from Burt’s Bees.
 I feel it important to note that this company is now owned by Clorox and does contribute money to prevent GMO labeling and has changed the original organic formula of many Burt’s Bees products.
 From my research, their clothing is still organic and as I said, I received some items from them, but do not consider them the best choice of organic clothing.)

-- Local Brands: Unfortunately, there are no local companies that make organic baby clothing where we live, but I have several crafty friends who do and the homemade blankets and clothing from them are my most treasured baby items.
+- Etsy: Unfortunately, there are no local companies that make organic baby clothing where we live, but I have several crafty friends who do and the homemade blankets and clothing from them are my most treasured baby items.
+I love handmade items so much that I often look on Etsy for baby gifts and kids’ clothing now.

 Other Organic Brands: